Tyne Street

 Things You Should Know

-Safety score 25/100 — crime rates are well above average.
+Area safety score 25/100 — crime rates in this area (LSOA, not this specific street) are well above average.
 Exercise caution, especially at night.

 How Life Works Here

 Tyne Street is located in Gateshead, near Blaydon.
 Crime is a significant concern, with 301 incidents recorded in 12 months — well above the national average.
 Shoplifting dominates reports.
 Most everyday needs — supermarkets, pharmacies, and cafés — are within a reasonable walk.
-Public transport is accessible, with rail and bus stops within reach.
-The nearest is about 81m away.
+The closest is an ATM at 108m.
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Blaydon Rail Station) is 81m away.
 The median property price is £83,750, though prices have fallen 38% over five years.
 Based on 20 transactions recorded since 2014.
 Rented accommodation predominates.
 There are 7 schools within 2 km, 7 rated Good or Outstanding by Ofsted.
 Both primary and secondary options are available locally.
 The nearest school is just 260m away.
 However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
 The area sits within Flood Zone 2 (sea flooding), indicating medium flood risk.
 It is worth checking the Environment Agency flood map for current details.
-The profile suggests appeal to both first-time buyers and young professionals.
+This street may particularly suit first-time buyers.
 Some market indicators point to a cooling trend.
-Overall, this street scores 49 out of 100 for liveability, placing it in the top 14% within its district.
+Overall, this street scores 50 out of 100 for liveability.
 Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.

 Score Breakdown